Menu

 SUMMING UP

-Over two trips, we’ve spent about four weeks campervanning across New Zealand’s South Island now.
-Both trips were in the shoulder seasons, one in April, the other in September so we have not experienced what camping in New Zealand feels like during the height of summer.
+Over the last few years, we’ve spent a number of weeks campervanning across New Zealand’s South Island now.
+Our trips are usually in the shoulder seasons, generally April or September, so we have not experienced what camping in New Zealand feels like during the height of summer.

-That said, it’d be fair to say that we’ll return to New Zealand for its hiking tracks, not the outstanding campsites.
+That said, it’d be fair to say that we’ll return to New Zealand for its hiking trails, not the outstanding campsites.

 MORE POSTS ON NEW ZEALAND

 If you want to know what we really loved about roadtripping in New Zealand, take a look at my tops and flops in New Zealand.
-Our second trip was pretty much all about hiking the Abel Tasman Coast Track.
+Our subsequent trips have pretty much all been about hiking, from the Abel Tasman Coast Track, the Queen Charlotte Track, the Milford Track, and most recently (attempting) the Kepler Track.

 9 Comments